woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/dualboot-en.md

 - Return to the WOA Helper app and press `Quickboot to Windows`.

 ### Setup - Windows
-- Navigate to `C:\StA_Installer_cepheus.exe` and run it.
+- Navigate to `C:\StA_Installer_miatoll.exe` and run it.
 If it doesn't work, make sure that any antivirus software is off, as it will probably not let the app run.

 ##### Booting to Android
   - Run the new shortcut on your desktop (you can also pin it to your start menu / taskbar for ease of access)